ImadSaddik/vapCycleCalc/README.md

 <br></br>
-vapCycleCalc is an app that facilitate the analysis of rankine cycle, it allows you to draw the cycle by placing components.
-Each component has properties and after finishing the cycle you can confirm it and then go to the page where you can do the calculation, there you can get the value of enthalpy, power , efficiency and more.
+vapCycleCalc is a simple app that was created to help students analyze Rankine cycles.
+The idea behind the app is to provide a simple and accessible tool that makes the analysis process easier and more intuitive. vapCycleCalc has two key features, the first feature allows you to draw a Rankine cycle on your mobile device (right now it is limited to just simple Rankine cycle), providing a clear visual representation of the cycle.
+The second feature includes is a calculator that help you analyze the cycle, gain time and look for the values that results in a good efficiency.